weweb-assets/ww-chat/AI.md

 -   The header will automatically display the chat partner's information based on message history
 -   Right-click events provide coordinates for showing custom context menus at the correct position
 -   Responsive design adapts to container size but may need additional styling for small screens
+-   The `inputBorderRadius` property supports advanced corner control - you can set individual corner radii using the Spacing type interface
+-   Textarea border states (default/hover/focus) are completely separate from the input area container border for precise styling control

 Enhanced Styling Capabilities:

--   **Classes, States & Responsive Support**: All style properties now support CSS classes, pseudo-states (hover, focus, etc.), and responsive breakpoints for advanced styling control
+-   **Classes, States & Responsive Support**: All style properties support CSS classes, pseudo-states (hover, focus, etc.), and responsive breakpoints for advanced styling control
 -   **Advanced Font Control**: Comprehensive font properties for messages and input area including size, weight (100-900), and family
 -   **Flexible Unit Support**: Font size properties support px, em, and rem units with appropriate value ranges and step controls
--   **Spacing Type Integration**: Padding properties use the advanced Spacing type for more sophisticated layout control
+-   **Spacing Type Integration**: Padding properties and `inputBorderRadius` use the advanced Spacing type with corner control and multiple unit options (px, %)
+-   **Interactive Border States**: Textarea supports separate styling for default, hover, and focus states with dedicated border properties
+-   **Fixed-Height Input Control**: Textarea maintains consistent height with internal scrolling, eliminating dynamic resizing behavior
 -   **Typography Consistency**: Font weight properties use standardized numeric values (100-900) for consistent typography across the component

 Example Basic Implementation: